Stop Dieting and Lose Weight

 Stop Dieting, Eat Real Food

-Starvation Diets, Dieting, Loss of Life and Happiness because we cannot figure out how to eat?
+Does dieting cause loss of Life, and happiness because we cannot figure out how to eat?

 Real Food, Real Simple, Real Change